eladnava/cachet-api/README.md

 });
 ```

-Make sure to fill in your Cachet service page `url` as well as your Cachet admin account's `apiKey`, which you can find in the [Cachet dashboard](https://docs.cachethq.io/docs/api-authentication#api-token).
+Make sure to fill in your Cachet status page `url` as well as your Cachet admin account's `apiKey`, which you can find in the [Cachet dashboard](https://docs.cachethq.io/docs/api-authentication#api-token).

-### Report an Incident
+## Report an Incident

 Use `cachet.reportIncident(incident)` to report a new status incident: